amateur80lvl/blog/20240721-dissecting-armbian-board-support-package.md

 The log had no further explaination of the problem.
 Looking at earlier messages I noticed the output directory in `armbian/.tmp/rootfs-UUID`.

-Okay, pathologist's best remedy is drink, I had a long swallow and turned to the smelly stuff on my table:
+Okay, pathologist's best remedy is drinking, I had a long swallow and turned to the smelly stuff on my table:
 ```
 chroot armbian/.tmp/rootfs-UUID